This article discusses the following key points about the rise of voice-only telehealth and the impact it has on providers:

-The use of telehealth rose dramatically during the pandemic, as more insurance companies and providers utilized this mode of delivery.
+The use of telehealth has risen dramatically, as more insurance companies and providers utilized this mode of delivery.
 Early on, most telehealth involved a combination of voice and video interactions between the provider and patient.

 In some circumstances, video-based connections are not practical or desirable for the patient.
 Thus, for care management of certain conditions, telehealth via live phone calls has become increasingly popular.